Reference

 is_complete(prims)

-Check that all connectives in this fragment exist in prims
+Check that all connectives in this fragment exist in prims.

 declare(name, narg)